adaml09/mobile-dev-portfolio-lab6/content/pages/index.md

       This site is designed to showcase what I have learned during my Mobile development course INFT-3101-01.
 It was a great introduction into mobile development and it was fun to dive into this topic which was new to me.
       Feel free to look around.
-I hope you enjoy !
+I hope you enjoy!
     styles:
       self:
         height: auto